wesleydonald/MTRN4231/README.md

 ## Novel Approaches

-Orientation-Invariant Board Detection: The system's core novelty lies in its robustness to board placement.
+The system's core novelty lies in its robustness to board placement.
 Using CV techniques, the robot dynamically finds the game board and calculates its precise angle of rotation in real-time.
 This eliminates the need for a fixed, perfectly aligned camera or board, allowing a user to simply place the board at any angle and start playing.

-Unbeatable Game AI: The robot isn't just a physical mover; it's a perfect player.
-It leverages the Minimax algorithm, a classic search algorithm from game theory, to analyze all possible board states.
+The robot isn't just a physical mover; it's a perfect player.
+It leverages the Minimax algorithm to find the best move.
 This ensures the robot always plays an optimal move, either winning or forcing a draw.

 Modular & Decoupled Architecture: The system is built with a clear separation of concerns.
 The Computer Vision, the Game Logic, and the Robot Control are all independent modules.
 This makes the system significantly easier to debug, test, and upgrade.

 Precise 2D-to-3D Coordinate Mapping: A key challenge is translating what the 2D camera "sees" into real-world 3D coordinates for the robot arm.
 This project implements a robust camera-to-robot calibration routine.
-This ensures that when the vision system identifies the center of a square at pixel $(x, y)$, the robot arm moves to the exact corresponding $(X, Y, Z)$ physical location to draw its symbol.
+This ensures that when the vision system identifies the center of a square at pixel $(x, y)$, the robot arm moves to the exact corresponding $(X, Y, Z)$ physical location to place the piece.

 # Contributors and Roles
 All group members were involved in all aspects of the project, however the main roles ended up as follows;